delpinolisette/deep-learning/README.md

 The aim of these is to synthesize theory from several different "classical" sources and introduce insights from newer literature.

+See `statistical_theory_background.md` in repo for some of the needed math background.

 # Measures

 Measures that we use to measure distances (ex: between images in nearest neighbors) include $L_p$ distances.